whoamiamleo/NOPmask/README.md

 ## Features

 - Encrypts shellcode to appear like benign NOP instructions.
-- Only decrypts and executes shellcode if running on real machine.
+- Decrypts and executes shellcode only when running on a real machine.
 - Works with any operating system that runs on the AMD64 or i386 architecture.

 ---